Investing, Investing Basics

 Summary: What is an Index Fund?

 Index funds are investment funds that follow a benchmark index fund.
 An example of a benchmark index fund is the S&P 500.
 When you invest money into an index fund that tracks the S&P 500, you’re investing in the same holdings of that specific index which means that you’re diversified amongst the companies the that it holds.
-In the case of the S&P 500, it holds the 500 largest companies in the U.S., so your investment is heavily diversified.
+S&P 500’s heavy diversification includes the 500 largest U.S. companies, making your investment well-diversified.

 What is a Benchmark Index?